-Several times a year we worship all together during services intended for all ages.
+Several times a year we worship all together during multigenerational services.
 And a few times a year school-aged children come together to explore a theme through circle worship and activities.

 Religious Exploration (RE) programs for children run on Sunday mornings from 10:30 to about 11:45 a.m.
 Parents and guardians are invited to spend time in fellowship with others, while groups finish their morning plans.
 Please enjoy visiting upstairs until 11:45 a.m.

 We also provide childcare until 1:00 to make it easy for parents to volunteer or attend after-church discussions or meetings.
 We ask that you connect with your child after RE, help them get a snack (or provide a lunch), then take them to childcare.
 Childcare is provided beginning at 9:15 a.m. on Choir Sundays, which is also helpful for those serving in pastoral care, refreshments, worship and other areas of early-Sunday morning activity.

 Stay up-to-date on what's coming up in Religious Exploration, by subscribing to the RE News.

 In 2008 the congregation created a Vision Statement for Religious Exploration for all ages, which guides our programs.